8bitprodigy/kolibri_engine/readme.md

 - Simple renderer using sphere-frustum intersection to handle frustum culling

-- A dynamic array container API (used internally, but exposed publicly)
+- A dynamic array container API (used internally, but exposed publicly for convenience)

 This engine is so simple, it weighs in at only \~3000 lines of C.